 When Coca-Cola entered the Chinese market, they had to change the name of their app.
 Coca-Cola in Chinese meant “Bite the wax tadpole”.
 The translated and rebranded name means “Delicious, able to enjoy”.

 Before hiring an app translator, understand the degree of translation your app requires.
 The degree of translation will depend on the kind of app you’re building.

 However, some companies have got great results with this method.
-WhatsApp is one such app which depends on its loyal users for all its app translation needs.
+WhatsApp is one such app that depends on its loyal users for all its app translation needs.

-Gonzalo Juarez, the founder of eTips increased his app downloads by 200 percent by app store optimization.
+Gonzalo Juarez, the founder of eTips, increased his app downloads by 200% by app store optimisation.

-The most important elements of App Store Optimization to be looked into while translating the mobile app are:
+The most important elements of App Store Optimisation to be looked into while translating the mobile app are:

 Keywords – Start with translating the mobile app’s keywords.
 If you have budget constraints, use Google Translate to directly translate the keywords.

 These free tools are not accurate all the time.
 They can be used when you are translating keywords and not phrases.

 App name – Translate your app name because this is the first thing your users will notice along with the app icon.

 Most companies prefer to use human translators instead of automated tools and software’s for this step.